Web Standards

 will submit to /process

-and navigate the user away.
+and navigate the client away.

 On the other hand, when JavaScript is enabled, <form>